mehulkar/mehulkar.com/source/blog/what-is-a-website.md

 ### The other computer

 As a programmer, you're the person who writes code that runs on the other computer.
 Let's call this other computer a "server".
 Totally random, I know.
 But not really because it "serves" Lucy's tweets to all the crazy people who want to read them.
-Like me.
-I'm crazy.
-But I Love Lucy.

 ---

 ### Can I Haz Website (Requests)

 Ok, so there's this thing called a "Request-response cycle".
 It's what it sounds like.
 Lucy makes a request.
 The server responds with some information.
 That's like 1 year of a CS degree right there.
 Maybe.
 I don't have one so I could be totally wrong.

 Think of it like going to the drug store and going up to the counter and asking the guy in the white lab coat (who is totally a real doctor)